urbit/azimuth/docs/constitution.md

 Disallow the given address to launch planets belonging to the star.

 **Requirements:**
-The caller must be the owner of the star.
+- The caller must be the owner of the star.
+- The star must be `Living`.

 **Result:**
 Revokes permission for the address to launch planets for the star.